Building Climate Change Resilient Houses For Alaskan Natives

 Mountain Village, Alaska, which accommodates 855 residents, are sinking due to thawing permafrost.
 Ninety per cent of people living in Yupik village are Native Americans.

-They lived in these 1970s homes brought to the village during the trans-Alaska oil pipeline boom, making the country a petroleum state.
+They lived in these 1970s homes, which were brought to the village during the trans-Alaska oil pipeline boom, making the country a petroleum state.

 The problem with these houses is that they were designed for warmer temperatures and not for Alaska’s subarctic climate.
-These houses are improperly insulated, burdening families with very high heating bills and prone to moulds that made respiratory illness endemic in Alaska, especially among indigenous children.
+They are improperly insulated, burdening families with very high heating bills, and are prone to moulds that have made respiratory illness endemic in Alaska, especially among indigenous children.

-The permafrost is layers of frozen organic materials covering 80% of Alaska that are rapidly melting, speeding up the destruction of any structure built on it, including the pipelines.
+The permafrost consists of layers of frozen organic materials covering 80% of Alaska that are rapidly melting, speeding up the destruction of any structure built on it, including pipelines.

-In Alaska, 80% of its land consist of permafrost, or layers of organic materials.
-Decades of permafrost thawing eroded the land and destroying houses and structures built on it – cracking windows, splitting floors, and making these houses impossible to live in, especially during sub-zero temperatures.
+In Alaska, 80% of the land is permafrost, or layers of organic materials.
+Decades of permafrost thawing have eroded the land and destroyed houses and structures built on it, cracking windows, splitting floors, and making these houses impossible to live in, especially during sub-zero temperatures.

 These houses are also crowded with families.
-It is usual to see two or four families living under the same roof.
+Two or four families usually live under the same roof.

-These families would do anything to make these dilapidating houses liveable, supporting their foundation or covering the cracks with any available materials they could put their hands into – ATV drums, concrete slabs, wood cribbing, etc.
+These families would do anything to make these dilapidated houses liveable, supporting their foundations or covering the cracks with any available materials—ATV drums, concrete slabs, wood cribbing, etc.

 But it’s not only the residents of Mountain Village who are dealing with the dangers of permafrost melts.